Ptolemy2002/react-proxy-context/README.md

     set: (newObj: T) => T;
 }, readonly [T, (newObj: T) => T]>;
 ```

+## Classes
+The following classes are available in the library:

+### ProxyContextValueWrapper<T>
+#### Description
+A class that wraps a value and provides proxy-based reactivity through subscription management.
+This class manages the proxy object internally and allows subscribers to listen to both property mutations and full object reassignments.
+The main benefit of this class is that it allows you to initialize a proxied value outside of a React context and pass it into the provider later, giving you more control over the proxy lifecycle.

+#### Constructor
+- `value` (`T`): The initial value to wrap in a proxy.

+#### Methods
+- `get()`: Returns the current proxied value.
+  - Returns: `T`
+- `set(newObj: T)`: Sets a new value and wraps it in a proxy.
+Emits reinit events to all subscribers.
+  - Parameters:
+    - `newObj` (`T`): The new value to set
+  - Returns: `T` - The new proxied value
+- `subscribe(propCallback, reinitCallback, deps)`: Subscribes to changes in the proxied object.
+  - Parameters:
+    - `propCallback` (`OnChangePropCallback<T>`): Called when a property changes
+    - `reinitCallback` (`OnChangeReinitCallback<T>`): Called when the entire object is reassigned
+    - `deps` (`Dependency<T>[] | null`): Array of dependencies to listen to, or null to listen to all changes
+  - Returns: `string` - A unique subscription ID
+- `unsubscribe(id: string)`: Unsubscribes from changes using the subscription ID.
+- `emitChange(prop, current, prev?)`: Emits a property change event to all relevant subscribers (internal use).
+- `emitReinit(current, prev?)`: Emits a reinitialization event to all subscribers (internal use).

+#### Properties
+- `changeSubscribers`: A record of all current subscribers (internal use).

 ## Functions
 The following functions are available in the library: